Transition to retirement arrangements for Commonwealth Superannuation Scheme (CSS) members

-The Transition to Retirement arrangements require a change of employment status so that the employee ceases to be a CSS contributing member.
-In the APS, the only way to achieve such a change requires, as a first step, that the person resign from their ongoing APS employment status.
-The person would then need to seek to be engaged again as a non-ongoing part-time employee.
+For members of the Commonwealth Superannuation Scheme (CSS), the Transition to Retirement arrangements require a change of employment status so that the employee ceases to be a CSS contributing member.
+In the Australian Public Service (APS), the only way that an ongoing APS employee can achieve such a change requires, as a first step, that the person resign from their ongoing APS employment status.
+The person would then need to seek to be engaged again as a part-time non-ongoing APS employee.

-It should be noted that access to Transition to Retirement is not an entitlement.
-There is no obligation on an APS employee’s agency to agree to such an arrangement.
-Ongoing employees will therefore need to determine with their agency whether the agency is able or willing to assist the employee in accessing these arrangements.
+It should be noted that access to Transition to Retirement is not an entitlement from an APS employment perspective.
+There is no obligation on an APS employee’s agency to agree to engage a person as a non-ongoing APS employee solely to allow them to access the arrangements.
+Ongoing employees will therefore need to determine with their agency whether the agency is able and willing to assist the employee in doing so.

-- However, under the current rules, in certain limited circumstances, members can cease their contributory membership of the CSS and become entitled to payment of a benefit whilst remaining employed by the same employer.
+The Fact Sheet points out that while the CSS governing rules do not expressly allow for Transition to Retirement, currently, and in certain limited circumstances, members can cease their contributory membership of the CSS and become entitled to payment of a benefit whilst remaining employed by the same employer.

 The Fact Sheet further outlines the limited circumstances in which the CSS offers these arrangements.
 Option 2, page 2 is relevant to APS employees and states that: